marin-community/marin/scripts/stackexchange/README.md

 Pass this file to the Storage Transfer Job CLI to kick off the transfer.

-## Processing Pipeline
+## Processing the Raw Data

-We provide three different "flavors" of Markdown for serializing StackExchange threads (questions and corresponding answers):
+We provide three different ways to "markdownify" StackExchange threads (questions and corresponding answers):
-- "atomic" (`gs://marin-data/processed/stackexchange/v2024-04-02/md-atomic`): Each question and individual answer is formatted independently, as its own document (this is what Dolma does).
+- "separate" (`gs://marin-data/processed/stackexchange/v2024-04-02/md-separate`): Each question and individual answer is formatted independently, as its own document (this is what Dolma does).
 - "qa-pair" (`gs://marin-data/processed/stackexchange/v2024-04-02/md-qa-pair`): Each (question, answer) pair in a thread is formatted as its own document (note that this duplicates each question multiple times).